alarm-redist/fifty-states/analyses/MO_cd_2020/doc_MO_cd_2020.md

 ## Simulation Notes
 We sample 5,000 districting plans for Missouri.
-We use a standard algorithmic county constraint.a
+We use a standard algorithmic county constraint.
 No special techniques were needed to produce the sample.